![]() |

 sphere.
 His articles and chapters have been published or are forthcoming

-Annual Review of Sociology (with John H. Evans),
+in the Annual Review of Sociology (with John H. Evans), Environment and

 Companion to the Sociology of Religion (with John H. Evans).